Within this section you will find support services and information around domestic abuse and safeguarding.

 Players from London Irish Rugby Club have teamed up with health chiefs to launch a major video campaign aimed at cutting baby deaths.

-The video is called Lift the Baby and is aimed at promoting safer sleeping in younger babies.
-The move follows figures showing more than 130 babies die in the UK every year in hazardous sleeping circumstances , for example, where a parent or carer falls asleep whilst holding the baby, unwittingly placing the child at risk of Sudden Infant Death Syndrome (SIDS).
+More than 130 babies die in the UK every year in hazardous sleeping circumstances , for example, where a parent or carer falls asleep whilst holding the baby, unwittingly placing the child at risk of Sudden Infant Death Syndrome (SIDS).

 Here are some top tips for staying safe along with websites and other booklets attached.

 Being able to use technology is an important part of life (especially at the moment) for most, young people, teenagers and adults.
-You can use the internet for activities like:

 Many people on the spectrum find it easier to communicate through typing rather than speech, so social networking can be a more comfortable way for them to socialise with others or by talking through audio systems.